top of page

 Effective therapy will help you identify your strengths even if you believe you have none, and it will help you systematically grow more accustomed to positive self-talk.
 Therapy will also help you identify and challenge your inner critic.

-Many people with low self-esteem fear that they will have no motivation or accountability to make progress if they challenge their inner critic.
+Many people with low self-esteem fear that if they're "too nice" to themselves, they'll become complacent, arrogant, or unmotivated.
 Treatment will help you work through these reservations by helping you find a balance between accountability and kindness (likely the same balance you give freely to others).

-Finally, treatment will help you engage in regular acts of self-compassion.
+Finally, therapy will help you engage in regular acts of self-compassion.
 The following is a non-exhaustive list of self-compassionate acts:

 • Accepting compliments